-- The CIL Draft Charging Schedule
+- The CIL Charging Schedule

 - CIL Charging Maps

 - CIL Economic Viability Assessment (GVA report) October 2012

 - The Birmingham Development Plan (Pre Submission Version)

 - The Birmingham Development Plan Policies Map

 - Site Delivery Plan

 - Infrastructure Delivery Plan

 - Preliminary Draft Charging Schedule information and consultation responses

 - Regulation 123 list

-In order to adopt a CIL, we must have an up to date Development Plan.
 The Birmingham Development Plan (BDP) was submitted to the Secretary of State for Examination on July 1st 2014, and the Examination Hearing Sessions have now finished.
-It is anticipated that the BDP will be adopted in 2015.
+It is anticipated that the BDP will be adopted in 2016.